 Our top tips

-The tents are within 10 acres of actively regenerating forest on the border of Yala National Park.
-These large safari tents are all the same in design: 3 sq.m, divided into a sleeping section and living area, and come with air-con.
-There are comfortable queensize double or twin beds, and mineral water and towels are provided on a bedside table.
-In the large porch/living area at the front you’ll have 2 chairs, a mirror, chest of drawers and a table.
+The tents are within 10 acres of actively regenerating forest on the border of Yala National Park, overlooking a lake that is packed with wildlife.
+These large safari tents are all the same in design, with verandas, comfortable queensize double or twin beds, and mineral water and towels provided on a bedside table.
+The Family tents have a large porch/living area at the front, with 2 chairs, a mirror, chest of drawers and a table.
 This area needs to be zipped up if you’re not there to prevent monkeys coming in – and we had some painted tree frogs visiting too; harmless and very pretty.
 The Family Tent can sleep 2 adults and 3 children, and the other tents can each fit an extra bed for a child.

-In addition, there’s a large open tent that's used as a living room/dining room in the event of rain; a hot and cold water shower – the water is heated when you’re out on a drive, ready for your return – and a chemical toilet per tent.
-As an alternative to the shower, you can bathe in the river during the day, and special biodegradable shampoo/shower gel is provided for that and the shower.
+In addition, there's a hot and cold water shower – the water is heated when you’re out on a drive, ready for your return – and a chemical toilet per tent.
+Special biodegradable shampoo/shower gel is provided for the shower.
 At night the camp is lit by flaming torches and you also have your own torch and lamp in the tent.
-For a 5.30am drive, you’ll be woken up with biscuits and tea in your tent.
+For a 5.30am drive, you’ll be woken up with biscuits and tea on your veranda.

-Astonishingly, given the tiny camp kitchen and limited provisions, the food at Kulu was the best we tasted all trip.
-We arrived at lunchtime to see the table sat in the river – so we could cool our feet in the running water as we ate – and it was heaving with Sri Lankan specialities like curry, daal, brinjal and sambal.
+Astonishingly, given the tiny camp kitchen and limited provisions, the food at Kulu was incredibly varied, making the most of local Sri Lankan specialities.
+Dine alfresco or in the large open tent that's used as a living room/dining room in the event of rain.
+We arrived at lunchtime to see the table heaving with delights like curry, daal, brinjal and sambal.
 Dessert was fresh fruit or banana pancakes.

-Dinner, this time set up on the shore, was again a huge meal, and they do a different dinner for each night of your trip.
-The other couple with us had had Spaghetti Bolognese the previous night; we had a barbecue with more meat than we could possibly eat - lamb, chicken, sausages, burgers and baked potatoes.
-We had pre-dinner G&Ts then delicious red and white wine or Lion beer to accompany the meal.
-Dining under the stars, surrounded by flaming torches and the green gleam of crocodile eyes in the river was quite an experience...
+Dinner was again a huge meal, and they do a different dinner for each night of your trip.
+We had a delicious barbecue with more meat than we could possibly eat - lamb, chicken, sausages, burgers and baked potatoes.
+We sipped pre-dinner G&Ts then delicious red and white wine or Lion beer to accompany the meal.
+Dining under the stars, among flaming torches and crackling fires, while chatting with fellow travellers was quite an experience...